historical-theology/awesome-theology/readme.md

 - tools that can be installed as local applications or cloned for local use in some form
 - software with simple interfaces (CLI & TUI are preferred, but GUI is tolerated when sensible)
 - utilities that we have tested and actually use to assist our work
+- generally, items that align at least partly with the principles of the [Suckless Project](https://suckless.org/).

 Please **contribute**!
 Read the [contribution guidelines](contributing.md) first.